KenKundert/assimilate/doc/configuring.rst

 XDG_DATA_HOME
 ~~~~~~~~~~~~~

 Specifies the directory that contains data directories.
-When set, *Assimilate*s
+When set,
-data directory will be ``$XDG_DATA_HOME/assimilate``.
-If not set, the location
+*Assimilate*'s data directory will be ``$XDG_DATA_HOME/assimilate``.
+If not
-of the configuration directories is system specific.
-On Linux systems it is
+set, the location of the configuration directories is system specific.
+On Linux
-``~/.local/share``.
-The *Assimilate* data directory is where *Assimilate*
+systems it is ``~/.local/share``.
+The *Assimilate* data directory is where
-places its log files.
+*Assimilate* places its log files.

 PAGER